USGS-WiM/GageStatsServices/Docs/Characteristics/Get.md

-Returns a list of all available characteristics.
+Returns an array of all available characteristics currently provided by the services.